eshaben/xcm-sdk-mkdocs/docs/contribute.md

 });
 ```

 You're almost there.
-With this configuration, you'll be able to send the asset one-way from the configured chain to the asset's specified destination chain.
-To be able to send the asset back to the original source chain, you'll need to update (or create) the specified destination chain's configurations.
-Considering the above example, to transfer USDT from Moonbeam back to the Polkadot Asset Hub, the Moonbeam configuration file would need to be updated.
+With this configuration, you can send the asset one-way from the configured chain to the asset's specified destination chain.
+To send the asset back to the original source chain, you must update (or create) the specified destination chain's configurations.
+Considering the above example, the Moonbeam configuration file would need to be updated to transfer USDT from Moonbeam back to the Polkadot Asset Hub.

-You'll need to take the exact same steps in the destination chain's configuration file.
-If a configuration file does not exist, you'll need to create one.
-Otherwise, update the chain's configuration file to include the asset configuration as outlined in step three.
+You must take the same steps in the destination chain's configuration file.
+If a configuration file does not exist, you must create one.
+Otherwise, update the chain's configuration file to include the asset configuration, as step three outlines.

-For example, enabling USDT transfers from Moonbeam back to the Polkadot Asset Hub, requires the following Moonbeam chain configuration:
+For example, enabling USDT transfers from Moonbeam back to the Polkadot Asset Hub requires the following Moonbeam chain configuration:

 ```ts
 import { BalanceBuilder, ContractBuilder } from '@moonbeam-network/xcm-builder';